rt-comps/rt-comps.github.io/dev/simon/rt-form/plus-minus/README.md

 ---
 A component that provides +/- button count functionality

-When using, any elements placed within the element in Light DOM will be slotted relative to the buttons based on the value of *--OF-PM-POS* (if specified)
+When using, any elements placed within the element in its Light DOM will be slotted relative to the buttons based on the value of *--OF-PM-POS* (if specified)

+Any styles in the Shadow DOM can be overridden by providing a `<style id="component-name-lowercase"></style>` element further up the flattened DOM tree.
+`rt-form.js` is a required depedency for this functionality to work.

 ---